twilliams9397/eng89_python_oop/README.md

         super().__init__() # super() is used to inherit everything from parent class
 ```
 - after `super()` line the rest of the class is defined in the same way

 3 snake.py
-- by inheriting the `Reptile` class, the `Animal` class is also inherited
+- when Snake class inherits the `Reptile` class, the `Animal` class is also inherited

-4 python.py and at this point we should be able to utilise inheritance from multiple classes - everything available from animal class to python
+4 python.py utilise inheritance from multiple classes - everything available from animal class to python